 I practice an integrative approach to therapy and combine aspects of the following to assist clients to reach their individual therapeutic goals: CBT, ACT, DBT, Mindfulness Therapies, Art Therapy and Internal Family Systems.

-I have trained in the Internal Family Systems modality and believe that this approach provides a respectful, client-empowering way to work with sexually traumatic events, deeply embedded unhelpful beliefs about the body and sex, as well as intense feelings of shame and humiliation around sexual issues.
-I completed my Level 1 training in 2017/18 and am registered to complete the Level 2 IFIO training when the Covid restrictions are lifted.
+I have trained in the Internal Family Systems modality because I believe that this approach provides a respectful, client-empowering way to work with sexually traumatic events, deeply embedded unhelpful beliefs about the body and sex, as well as intense feelings of shame and humiliation around sexuality.
+I completed my Level 1 training in 2017/18 and am currently completing the Level 2 IFIO training in 2021.
 I am listed on the IFS Institute website in the “Find a Professional” section, under the Australian Practitioner Directory.
 If you would like to learn more about the Internal Family Systems model, you can find a lot of information on the IFS Institutes website.

 In addition to seeing clients privately, I believe in the importance of education and am deeply committed to community connection.
-As part of fulfilling this philosophy, I am currently delivering Psychosexual Education as an embedded contractor within a Trauma Recovery Program in Townsville, for people diagnosed with PTSD.
+As part of fulfilling this philosophy, I am currently delivering Psychosexual Education as an embedded contractor within one of Phoenix Australia’s Trauma Recovery Programs in Townsville, for people diagnosed with PTSD.
 As part of my Masters study at the University of Sydney, I designed and wrote a module titled “Sexual Function and PTSD” which forms the basis of this work.

 As I am a registered teacher, I like to maintain my connection with young people and schools.
 I am available to conduct staff professional development sessions or run student workshops on a variety of issues around sexuality.
 I am also available to assist schools with curriculum development for Sexuality Education where needed.
 Please contact us for more details.